Angels Landing hike

 How hard is the Angels Landing hike?

-Angels Landing is considered as one of the most dangerous hikes in the US.
-However, although described as difficult, Angels Landing is not technically challenging.
-For most hikers it’s more about the fear of heights and exposed areas than about the actual danger.
+Angels Landing is considered one of the most dangerous hikes in the US.
+However, although it’s described as difficult, it isn’t technically challenging.
+For most hikers, it’s more about the fear of heights and exposed areas than exhaustion or the actual danger of falling.
 Have people died on Angels Landing?
-Yes, there are casualties almost every year.
-But it is also one of the most crowded hikes, hence the accidents.
+Yes — there are casualties almost every year.
+But it’s also one of the most crowded hikes, which contributes to the accidents.

 I’d say Angels Landing is a challenging hike for occasional hikers and a very difficult hike for tourists and those with fear of heights.
 For me, it was challenging in terms of fear, but for my partner it was like a walk in the park.